30‑Second Takeaway

 Bad idea.

 It is a bad idea to try to do your estate planning yourself and to add your children’s names to the deed to your home.
-Working with an estate planning attorney near you is essential to reviewing your assets and devising an appropriate estate plan, including passing your home.
+Working with an experienced estate‑planning attorney is essential to reviewing your assets and devising an appropriate estate plan, including passing your home.

 The Complications Are Many